Derivative Assets And Liabilities

 We have entered into interest rate derivatives to hedge the current and future interest rate payments on our variable rate debt.
 These derivative financial instruments can include interest rate swaps, caps, floors, options and forward contracts.

-All of our interest rate swaps acquired as part of the ILFC Transaction expired during the year ended December 31, 2015.
-None of our derivatives that were outstanding as of December 31, 2015 were subject to master netting agreements, which allow the netting of derivative assets and liabilities in the case of default under any one contract.
+None of our derivatives that were outstanding as of December 31, 2016 were subject to master netting agreements, which would allow the netting of derivative assets and liabilities in the case of default under any one contract.

 Some of our agreements with derivative counterparties require a two-way cash collateralization of derivative fair values.
-As of December 31, 2015 and 2014, we had cash collateral of $4.5 million and $8.1 million, respectively, from various counterparties and the obligation to return such collateral was recorded in accounts payable, accrued expenses and other liabilities.
-The Company had not advanced any cash collateral to counterparties as of December 31, 2015 and 2014.
+As of December 31, 2016 and 2015, we had cash collateral of $8.6 million and $4.5 million, respectively, from various counterparties and the obligation to return such collateral was recorded in accounts payable, accrued expenses and other liabilities.
+We had not advanced any cash collateral to counterparties as of December 31, 2016 or 2015.

 The counterparties to our interest rate derivatives are major international financial institutions.
 We continually monitor our positions and the credit ratings of the counterparties involved and limit the amount of credit exposure to any one party.
 We could be exposed to potential losses due to the credit risk of non-performance by these counterparties.
 We have not experienced any material losses to date.

-The following table presents the effect of derivatives recorded in interest expense in our Consolidated Income Statements.
-We do not expect to reclassify amounts from AOCI to interest expense in our Consolidated Income Statements over the next 12 months.
+The following table presents the effect of derivatives recorded in interest expense in our Consolidated Income Statements for the years ended December 31, 2016, 2015 and 2014.
+We do not expect to reclassify amounts from AOCI to interest expense in our Consolidated Income Statement over the next 12 months.

 The entire disclosure for derivative instruments and hedging activities including, but not limited to, risk management strategies, non-hedging derivative instruments, assets, liabilities, revenue and expenses, and methodologies and assumptions used in determining the amounts.